spestana/planetsca/README.md

 ## Installation <a name="installation"></a>

+Python must already be installed in your current working environment.
+See the bottom of this README for instructions to create a new conda environment from the terminal, or with VENV in VSCode.

-To install the python package, use(Ensure Python is downloaded, check bottom of README for VENV instructions):
+To install the python package, use:

 ```bash
 pip install --extra-index-url https://test.pypi.org/simple planetsca